Secret Service Fast Facts

 February-March 2013 - Mark Sullivan retires as director of the Secret Service.
 Julia Pierson takes his place.
 She is the agency's first female director.

-May 2013 - A senior agent from the presidential detail creates a fuss at a Washington D.C. hotel, trying to get back into a woman's room, fearing he left behind a bullet from his gun, according to the Washington Post.
+May 2013 - A senior agent from the presidential detail creates a fuss at a Washington DC hotel, trying to get back into a woman's room, fearing he left behind a bullet from his gun, according to the Washington Post.
 An internal review reveals the agent and another member of Obama's detail had sent inappropriate emails to a female coworker.
 One of agents is later fired and the other is reassigned.

 October 3, 2013 - An unarmed woman is shot and killed by a Secret Service agent and a Capitol police officer after she drives toward a security checkpoint near the White House, hits a barricade and speeds away.
-The woman, a 34-year-old mother battling postpartum depression, according to her sister.
+The woman is a 34-year-old mother battling postpartum depression, according to her sister.
 Her one-year-old daughter, seated in the back of the car during the chase, was unharmed.
-In 2015, a news website, WorldNetDaily.com files a federal lawsuit against the Department of Justice after the agency declined to provide them with documents about the shooting.
-The case is still being litigated.

 December 10, 2013 - During a memorial service for Nelson Mandela in South Africa, a man with forged security credentials stands feet away from President Obama.
 The man pretends to be a sign language interpreter, taking the stage with Obama and other world leaders.
 He later tells reporters he is mentally ill.
 The Secret Service faults South African event organizers for failing to vet the imposter.